greglobinski/gatsby-starter-kit-docs/src/content/docs/6.3___custom-style/index.md

 ### Customization

-You can although do not import the whole file and create your own local one or override just some of the variables.
+You can although do not import the `variable` file and create your own local one or override just some of the variables.
 You can also add new ones.

 ```javascript
 import { injectGlobal } from 'emotion';